David-boo/David-Boo.github.io/about.md

 <p>Molecular biology has changed and grown exponentially in the past decades.
 Genomic technologies are generating an unprecedent amount of information and the scientific community has to adapt and answer the challenge of data acquisition, storage, analysis and integration.
 In this genomic era, the need to effectively incorporate computers into research has never been higher. </p>

-<span class="evidence">I'm David Boo, a biotechnologist who strives to contribute with my grain of sand to improve research and ultimately people's lives.</span> invaluable hybrid field of knowledge
+<span class="evidence">I'm David Boo, a biotechnologist who strives to contribute with my grain of sand to improve research and ultimately people's lives.</span> My invaluable hybrid field of knowledge

-<p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod
-tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.</p>
+<p>This website is just a small space in which I can show some of my recent projects.
+Most of these have been designed to solve common problems, designed with a very practical point of view.
+However, all projects are open to group collaboration and team effort: this is why I include step-by-step explanations to coding and also a brief explanation of common biological terms.
+Combined with the blog entries, <span class="evidence">I aspire to communicate effectively and manage to create a community in which we can all learn and grow, both personally and professionally.</span></p>

 ---